 Comparison of the effectiveness of Lutetium-177 PSMA therapy and other treatment methods (VISION trial)

 Lutetium-177 is selected as the main radionuclide for targeted therapy of prostate cancer because of its properties, such as high affinity and firm binding to PSMA, prolonged accumulation in the tumor and metastases, high rate of excretion through the kidneys (high renal clearance).
 In the nearest future, the 3rd phase of extensive international clinical trial VISION will be completed.
 This is a prospective, multicenter, randomized trial of the use of Lutetium-177 PSMA in the treatment of patients with metastatic castration-resistant prostate cancer.
-The researchers set themselves the goal of comparing the duration and quality of life of men with prostate cancer during the treatment by means of Lutetium-177 PSMA and in the case of standard treatment (including surgery, radiation therapy, chemotherapy and the use of hormonal drugs).
+The researchers set the goal to themselves of comparing the duration and life quality of men with prostate cancer during the treatment by means of Lutetium-177 PSMA and in the case of standard treatment (including surgery, radiation therapy, chemotherapy and the use of hormonal drugs).

 For the participation in the VISION trial, the patients must meet the following requirements: